Patient Protection and Affordable Care Act:

 Recommendations for Executive Action

 Comments: The Department of Health and Human Services (HHS) disagreed with this recommendation.
 HHS management indicated that it has up-to-date and clearly documented standard operating procedures (SOP) for its normal day-to-day work processes, and did not believe that non-standard data requests lend themselves to documented, standard SOPs.
+In May 2016, HHS indicated that its position on this issue has not changed.
+GAO believes the recommendation is still valid.

 Recommendation: The Secretary of Health and Human Services should direct the Administrator of the Centers for Medicare and Medicaid Services to develop and implement policies and procedures for responding to nonroutine CCIIO-related financial management information requests, including procedures for documenting the preparation process and the review and approval of the results.